 Natural materials like stone and wood are incredibly popular for interior design in kitchens, bathrooms and living rooms across the country.
 But both stone and timber have a number of practical disadvantages, including the lack of waterproofing, and the need for a lot of maintenance.
 That’s why stone and timber effect tiles are so effective.
 These provide all the visual benefits of the natural materials, but are much more practical and functional for use in the home.
-There are a number of different trends for stone effect tiling, and these can each bring a different visual effect, and result, to your property.
+There are a number of popular trends for stone effect tiling, and these can each bring a different visual effect, and result, to your property.
 So which stone effect tiling trend would suit your home?
-Well, here at Tiles 2 Go, we are Preston’s leading tiling experts.
-As a result, we have produced this guide to everything you should know about stone effect tiling trends.
+And how can you achieve the best possible results?

 What are the different trends for stone effect tiling?